tarikp9/now/README.md

 ## Linter

-I use eslint to check the coding style, with the following presets:
+We use eslint to check the coding style, with the following presets:

 * [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb): An advanced set of eslint rules for JavaScript and React made by Airbnb